Skip to content

 Mahatma Gandhi (more at Gandhi Quotes)

 Many people justify their inconsiderate treatment of animals by saying that we are different and that we humans are above them.
-But just because we look, speak and behave differently is no reason to treat them badly.
+But just because we look, talk and behave differently is no reason to treat them badly.
 Rather, this is a speciesist mindset.

-In addition to many general similarities, there are above all one overriding, decisive commonality: We humans are also animals.
-Even by definition - because we have sensory organs, a metabolism and reproduce in order to survive.
-We are a mammal from the great ape family.
+In addition to many general similarities, there are also especially one overriding, decisive common featureWe humans are also animals.
+Already by definition - because we have sense organs, a metabolism and reproduce to survive.
+We are a mammal from the family of the apes.

 9. because we represent human values

-10. because we are not least endangering our own livelihoods
+10. because, not least, we are endangering our own livelihoods

 Animal welfare is important to protect ourselves

-We cannot simply behave recklessly on this planet and must realize that Nature and animals play a crucial role in our own lives.
+We cannot simply behave recklessly on this planet and must understand that Nature and animals play a crucial role in our own lives.
 If that's not motivation enough for you, you should at least drive the future of your own children and grandchildren.

 Animal welfare is important and makes us human